Atomic Confinement Potentials and the Generation of Numerical Atomic Orbitals: Introduction

 Our present interest in the study of confinement effects is motivated by the aim to develop reusable libraries\cite{Lehtola2023_JCP_180901} for electronic structure calculations with NAO basis sets, following up on a series of studies by the senior author that employ a modern high-order finite element method (FEM).\cite{Lehtola2019_IJQC_25945, Lehtola2019_IJQC_25944, Lehtola2020_JCP_144105, Lehtola2020_MP_1597989, Lehtola2020_PRA_12516, Lehtola2020_PRA_32504, Lehtola2021_JCTC_943, Lehtola2023_JCTC_2502, Lehtola2023_JCTC_4033, Lehtola2023_JPCA_4180, Lehtola2024_ES_15015} Compared to the finite difference method (FDM) commonly used in the literature for NAO applications, the FEM approach is variational, and enables easy control over the boundary conditions of the solution.\cite{Lehtola2019_IJQC_25968} Yet, the biggest benefit in employing modern FEM methodologies is the ability to employ numerical basis functions of very high order, which enables extremely compact numerical representations.
 A mere $\mathcal{O}(100)$ radial basis functions are sufficient to reach n\Eh{} precision in non-relativistic Hartree--Fock and DFT calculations on atoms.\cite{Lehtola2019_IJQC_25945, Lehtola2023_JPCA_4180}

-The reduction in the necessary number of numerical basis functions by orders of magnitude from previous methods opens the door to novel avenues of NAO basis set design, as the full set of unoccupied a.k.a. virtual orbitals is now also accessible.
+The reduction in the necessary number of numerical basis functions by orders of magnitude from previous methods opens the door to novel avenues of NAO basis set design, as the full set of unoccupied, \emph{i.e.}, virtual orbitals is now also accessible.
 The construction of novel NAO basis sets is key to the effort of establishing a new open source framework for all-electron molecular calculations with NAOs, and as a first step towards this goal, we revisit calculations of atoms in soft confinement as a follow-up to our study of atoms in hard-wall confinement in \citeref{Aastroem2025_JPCA_2791}.

-In this earlier study, we examined the behavior of ground and low-lying excited states of the H--Xe atoms in hard-wall confinement.\cite{Aastroem2025_JPCA_2791} The hard-wall potential is trivial to implement in FEM and is controlled by a single parameter, which allows for easy analysis of the behavior of the various electron configurations.
-Furthermore, the potential ensures strict localization of the orbitals, which is key for NAOs;\cite{Lewis2001_PRB_195103, Lewis2011_PSSB_1989} however, hard-wall confinement leads to a first-derivative discontinuity that makes hard-wall NAOs unattractive for polyatomic calculations.
+In this earlier study, we examined the behavior of ground and low-lying excited states of the H--Xe atoms in hard-wall confinement.\cite{Aastroem2025_JPCA_2791} The hard-wall potential is trivial to implement in FEM and is controlled by a single parameter, which allows for easy analysis of the behavior of the various electron configurations as a function of the strength of the confinement.
+Furthermore, the potential ensures strict localization of the orbitals, which is key for NAOs;\cite{Lewis2001_PRB_195103, Lewis2011_PSSB_1989} however, hard-wall confinement leads to a first-derivative discontinuity that makes hard-wall NAOs unattractive for polyatomic calculations, as will be discussed later in this work.

 In this work, we discuss various soft confinement potentials employed in the literature for atomic calculations.
 As opposed to the hard-wall potential, soft confinement potentials ensure smooth decay of the radial functions, which is important for guaranteeing facile numerical integrability of NAO matrix elements in polyatomic calculations.
+We will also discuss other techniques commonly used in the NAO context, specifically for generating breathing and polarization functions.